dtg3/sevo-git-research/presentation/presentation.md

   what we plan to do.
 If there is a problem to solve (which I don't believe there is....exploratory), we could rename to The Problem.
 -->
-## The Question
+## The Questions
 <!--
   These are the questions....right?
 -->
-- Does the use of Git impact the overall approach to commits with respect to various size metrics?
+- Does the use of Git impact the overall approach to commit "size" with respect to various source code change metrics?
+  - Line Based
+  - Hunk Based
+  - File Based
-- At what level of granularity can commits be viewed?
+- At what level of granularity can Git commits be viewed?

 <!--
   Layout what we plan to do and briefly describe related works.
 -->
 ## The Approach
+- Aquire opensource projects found on GitHub
+- Analyze commits for current and previous revisions of each project
+- Process each commit based on the code change metrics to determine the "size" of the commit
+- Attempt to determine the different levels at which source code changes can be examined (commit, push, pull, etc.)

 <!--